jamesericdavidson/jamesdavidson.xyz/content/software-projects.md

 ## Map Symbols

+### Synopsis

 My first project, written in the Autumn semester of the 2016/17 academic year.
 It employs HTML, CSS and JavaScript.

-The respective module was taught by Mark Dixon and Liz Stuart, whose approach to teaching made learning to program a joy.

 [View the source code](https://gitlab.com/jamesericdavidson/soft051-map-symbols/-/blob/main/Game.html).

 The goal of the game is to match the Ordnance Survey map symbol shown to the corresponding button.

-### Comments
+### Retrospective

 To win the game, the user must have five correct answers on the scoreboard.